chizzletaz/BakeAndBinge/Testing.md

  ```
 Fix: use parent('div) instead of closest('#inputIngredientRow').
 This way the id="inputIngredientRow" doesn't have to be used.

-2. The ID's for inputStepRow are not unique because of the way they are created with javascript:
+2. The ID's for 'inputStepRow' are not unique because of the way they are created with javascript.
 Fix: see above at number 1.

-3.
+3. The ID's for 'ingredient' are not unique because of the way they are created with javascript.
+Fix: use Jinja to add the loop index at every loop, so the modal has a unique ID every time.

+4. The ID's for 'step' are not unique because of the way they are created with javascript.
+Fix:
 **The categories page:**
 ![html contact error](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/validation/html-contact.png)